Choosing your CPA subjects can be tricky, and at KnowledgeEquity we often get asked:

 High study workloads coupled with hard subject combinations often leads to poor results.
-So at Knowledge Equity do not recommend this for most students.
+So, we do not recommend this for most candidates.
 However, people do ask us for advice here – so if you are going to try it, here are some tips to provide greater chances of success and to protect your sanity.

-- Avoid Advanced Taxation with another subject as there is a significant volume of study material (there are 13 modules and around 1000 pages) to go through, especially if it has been some time since you completed Taxation at university level.
+- Avoid Australia Taxation or Australia Taxation – Advanced with another subject as there is a significant volume of study material (learn more about these subjects in this blog), especially if it has been some time since you completed taxation at university level.